 AML Compliance Checklist for Banks

 Perhaps the first institution that comes to mind when it comes to financial institutions is banks.
 Banks transfer millions of money every day.
 He has to check whether these transfers are money laundering or terrorist financing.
-According to FATF regulations, banks require an AML / CFT risk-based approach.
-This means that banking institutions must take some precautions.
-In order to minimize the risk, AML / CFT compliance must be ensured.
+Minimize the risk, AML / CFT compliance must be ensured.
 Banks have some obligations to do in this regard.
 These are;

 - Know Your Customer: Banks must know who their customers are.
 It is very dangerous for the bank's credibility that one of the customers finances terrorism or is wanted on the sanction lists.
 Banks also need to know if their customers are a politically ill person (PEP).
 Because PEPs are riskier than ordinary people.